DarthMoulByte/UnityTiled/README.md

 ## Collisions

-There's a built in `MapCollisionGenerator` component in TiledUtilities.
+There's a built in `MapCollisionGenerator` component in UnityTiled.
 Add this to the same object that has the `TiledMap` component and during import it will generate edge colliders based on your tiles.
 It does this by first finding all tiles in the map that have a `Collider` property set to `true`.
 It then reads the `CollisionSides` property, parsing it as a comma-separated list containing any combination of `Top`, `Left`, `Right`, and `Bottom`.
 Using that information, it builds up one or more edge colliders for the map.
 See the example scene to see how this looks.

 ## Credits